This dimension is part of the

 Parents and carers as partners describes a range of proficiency levels (Emerging, Evolving, Embedding and Excelling) that assists principals and teachers to identify areas of practice that require attention in order to deliver improved student outcomes.

-Component: The school fosters communication and meaningful partnerships with parents and carers
+Component: The school develops communication and meaningful partnerships with parents/carers/kin

 Component: Home learning connects with school learning